dotansimha/graphql-code-generator/README.md

 GraphQL Code Generator lets you choose the output that you need, based on _plugins_, which are very flexible and customizable.
 You can also write your _plugins_ to generate custom outputs that match your needs.

-You can try this tool to live on your browser and see some useful examples.
+You can try this tool live on your browser and see some useful examples.
 Check out [GraphQL Code Generator Live Examples](https://graphql-code-generator.com/#live-demo).

 We currently support and maintain [these plugins](https://graphql-code-generator.com/docs/plugins/) (TypeScript, Flow, React, Angular, MongoDB, Stencil, Reason, and some more), and there is an active community that writes and maintains custom plugins.